Mmulobi/smart_learning/supabase_dashboard_instructions.md

 ALTER TABLE student_profiles
-ADD COLUMN IF NOT EXISTS created_at timestamp with time zone DEFAULT now(), ADD COLUMN IF NOT EXISTS updated_at timestamp with time zone DEFAULT now();
+ADD COLUMN IF NOT EXISTS created_at timestamp with time zone DEFAULT now(), ADD COLUMN IF NOT EXISTS updated_at timestamp with time zone DEFAULT now(), ADD COLUMN IF NOT EXISTS bio text,
+ADD COLUMN IF NOT EXISTS image_url text;
 ```

 ## 4. Fix Row-Level Security (RLS) Policies